 Knowledge of SUDC in the medical community and general public is extremely scarce.
 At this time, researchers do not know what causes SUDC, how to predict it or how to prevent it.
 Research is crucial, however no public funding of SUDC research currently exists.

-The SUDC Registry and Research Collaborative (SUDCRRC), based out of NYU Langone Health in collaboration with Columbia University Medical Center and Mayo Clinic, is spearheading this research effort through private donations.
+The SUDC Registry and Research Collaborative (SUDCRRC), based out of NYU Langone Health in collaboration with Columbia University Medical Center and Mayo Clinic, is spearheading research efforts through private donations.
+There are very few other research efforts addressing SUDC.

 SUDC is the 5th leading category of death in children ages 1 to 4.